AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-socialshare.md

 title: Social share
 description: The social share tool appears in the top-right corner by default.
 It consists of a button and a panel which expands when user clicks or taps on a button and contains individual sharing tools.
 solution: Experience Manager
-feature: Dynamic Media Classic,Viewers,SDK/API,Smart Crop Video
+feature: Dynamic Media Classic,Viewers,SDK/API,Smart Crop,Video
 role: Developer,User
 exl-id: 82b482f9-b117-4529-a422-cdb0eead0031
 ---